Subcompact cardinals, type omission and ladder systems: Strong compactness and pi11 -subcompactness

-Thus, by elementarity, the same holds in $M$. \end{proof} It is interesting to compare the relation between Lemma \ref{lemma: localized strong compactness} and Lemma \ref{lemma: subcompact using elementary embedding} and the relation between the strongly compact and the supercompact embeddings.
-This comparison points to a possible normality assumption that should be added to the $\mathcal{L}_{\kappa,\kappa}$-comapctness characterization in order to get a model theoretical characterization of $\Pi^1_1$-subcomapctness.
-Following \cite{Benda78}, we suggest to use type omission as a possible candidate for this additional hypothesis in the next section.
+It is interesting to compare the relationship between Lemma \ref{lemma: localized strong compactness} and Lemma \ref{lemma: subcompact using elementary embedding} to the relationship between the strongly compact and the supercompact elementary embeddings.
+This comparison points to a possible normality assumption that should be added to the local $\mathcal{L}_{\kappa,\kappa}$-compactness characterization in order to get a model theoretical characterization of $\lambda$-$\Pi^1_1$-subcomapctness.
+Following Benda, \cite{Benda78}, we suggest to use type omission as a possible candidate for this additional hypothesis in the next section.